sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-json-file.rst

 Read JSON Files
 ==============

-Fire Insights enable users to Read json files.
+Fire Insights enables users to Read JSON files.

 Workflow
 --------

 Below is the workflow.
 It does the following:

-* Reads data from a json file.
+* Reads data from a JSON file.
-* Print the sample result.
+* Prints the sample result.

 .. figure:: ../../_assets/user-guide/read-write/16.PNG
    :alt: readwrite